openhie/facility-recon/docs/source/user/match.md

 # Match

-> There is a video tutorial on how to match on the [OpenHIE YouTube channel](https://www.youtube.com/channel/UCYYpnvTCdGfgi_nIBzsd73Q) and a quick start in this documentation.
+*Note that there is a video tutorial on how to match on the [OpenHIE YouTube channel](https://www.youtube.com/channel/UCYYpnvTCdGfgi_nIBzsd73Q) and a quick start in this documentation.*

 Reconciling data sources involves choosing a pair of sources to work with and then running the automatic or manual matching tool.
 Any kind of match can be undone.